clicon/clixon-docs/standards.rst

 YANG
 ----

-YANG and XML is the heart of Clixon.
-Yang modules are used as a specification for handling XML configuration data.
-The YANG spec is used to generate an interactive CLI, netconf and restconf clients.
-It also specifies the format of the XML datastore.
+YANG and XML are central to Clixon.
+Yang modules are used as a specification for encoding XML or JSON configuration and state data.
+The YANG spec is also used to generate an interactive CLI, NETCONF and RESTCONF clients, as well as the format of the XML datastore.

 The YANG standards that Clixon follows include: